warren-bank/mirror-swissfileknife/readme.txt

       text viewer that allows instant repeated searches across thousands of text files, especially source code.

-      The Base edition (provided also within the sfknnn.zip file) is free for private, non-commercial use.
+      The Base edition is free for private, non-commercial use.

          http://stahlworks.com/dview/